Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Stepwise antenna

-In Fig.~\ref{fig8} we represent the average ratio of negativities for different values of the error percentage, where we observe that it decreases as we increase the error, for an initial squeezing $r=1$ and antenna size $d = 20$ cm.
-As an inset, we represent the logarithm of the ratio of negativities (green), which we fit by a linear function (orange).
+In Fig.~\ref{fig8}, we represent the average ratio of negativities for different values of the error percentage (blue), and we observe that it decreases as we increase the error, for an initial squeezing $r=1$, $N=160$ subdivisions and antenna size $d = 5$ cm.
+As an inset, we represent the logarithm of the ratio of negativities (green), which we fit by a quadratic function (orange), as the function seems to follow a gaussian.
+In red, we represent the $n$-average (see Appendix~B) of the mean negativity ratio, a function towards which the mean should tend to in an infinite-trial scenario.
+Here, each error percentage step is averaged $10^{3}$ times, and we have taken $n=50$ for the $n$-average.

-The results show that the negativity goes to zero for errors over 2\% of the impedance values, and from the linear fit of the logarithm we can infer an exponential decay with a mean lifetime of 0.41\%.
+The results show that the negativity ratio goes to zero for errors over 3\% of the impedance values, and from the quadratic fit of the logarithm, we can extract a function $ax^{2}+bx+c$ with $a\sim -0.51$, $b\sim -0.14$, and $c\sim 0.04$, and with variance $\sim 0.01$.